Buddy Roemer Fast Facts

 Other Facts:

-One of five children, raised on a 2,000 acre cotton and cattle farm, Scopena Plantation, in north Louisiana.
+One of five children raised on 2,000 acre cotton and cattle farm in north Louisiana named Scopena Plantation.

-One of five children, raised on a 2,000 acre cotton and cattle farm, Scopena Plantation, in north Louisiana.
+One of five children raised on 2,000 acre cotton and cattle farm in north Louisiana named Scopena Plantation.

 Roemer's father served eight years in the administration of Democratic governor Edwin Edwards.